 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Bankruptcy offers protection from your creditors when you can’t afford to repay your debts.
-But discharging a private student loan in bankruptcy can be a tall order.
-Read on to learn how the process works now and how recent court cases and pending legislation in Congress might give overwhelmed student borrowers more solutions in the future.
+But discharging a private student loan in bankruptcy can be a lot of work.
+Current bankruptcy code requires that private student loan borrowers prove undue hardship and complete an adversary hearing to get their private student loans discharged.

 Can private student loans be discharged in bankruptcy?

-At the time, the intent of Congress was to protect educational loans from bankruptcy abuse.
-The amended bankruptcy code stated that funds received as an educational benefit would no longer be discharged unless the borrower could demonstrate undue hardship, which is no easy feat.
+The amended bankruptcy code states that funds received as an educational benefit could no longer be discharged unless the borrower can demonstrate undue hardship, which is no easy feat.
 To prove undue hardship, borrowers must demonstrate that paying back their loans would prevent them from maintaining a minimal standard of living and that their circumstances won’t be changing anytime soon.

 How to get your student loans discharged through bankruptcy